|appliance resource center|

 13. What are the differences among water softener brands?

 Quality of construction is a major difference among water softener brands.
 The other is the type of resin (softening media) used.
-Water Doctors uses stainless steel valves and custom builds every unit by selecting the proper resin media based on your specific water chemistry.
 There are approximately 40 different types of resin to choose from.
 Durable valves give the water softener the durability it needs to soften the unusually harsh water conditions found in this area for up to 25 years.
 The proper resin selected provides maximum efficiency and perfectly soft water.